mlcommons/medperf/docs/getting_started/model_owner_demo.md

 ## Overview

-This guide will walk you through the essentials of how a model owner can use MedPerf to participate in a benchmark.
-We highly recommend to the user to follow [this](../mlcubes/mlcube_models.md) or [this](../mlcubes/gandlf_mlcube.md) tutorial first to implement their own model MLCube and use it throughout this tutorial.
-However, we provide an already implemented MLCube in case they want to directly proceed to learn how to interact with MedPerf.
+In this guide, you will learn how a Model Owner can use MedPerf to take part in a benchmark.
+It's highly recommend that you to follow [this](../mlcubes/mlcube_models.md) or [this](../mlcubes/gandlf_mlcube.md) tutorial first to implement your own model MLCube and use it throughout this tutorial.
+However, this guide provide an already implemented MLCube if you want to directly proceed to learn how to interact with MedPerf.

-The main tasks of this tutorial can be summarized as follows:
+The main tasks of this guide are:

-1. Test your MLCube compatibility with the benchmark
+1. Testing MLCube compatibility with the benchmark.
-2. Submit your MLCube
+2. Submitting the MLCube.
-3. Request participation in a benchmark
+3. Requesting participation in a benchmark.

-We assume that you had [set up the general testing environment](setup.md).
+It's assumed that you have already set up the general testing environment as explained in the [setup guide](setup.md).

 {% include "getting_started/shared/before_we_start.md" %}

 ## 1. Test your MLCube Compatibility

-Before submitting your MLCube, it's highly recommended that you test your MLCube compatibility with the benchmarks of interest to avoid later edits and multiple submissions.
+Before submitting your MLCube, it is highly recommended that you test your MLCube compatibility with the benchmarks of interest to avoid later edits and multiple submissions.
 Your MLCube should be compatible with the benchmark workflow in two main ways:

-1. It should expect a certain data input structure
+1. It should expect a specific data input structure
-2. Its outputs should follow a certain structure expected by the benchmark's metrics evaluator MLCube
+2. Its outputs should follow a particular structure expected by the benchmark's metrics evaluator MLCube

-These details usually should be acquired by reaching out to the benchmark committee and following their instructions.
+These details should usually be acquired by contacting the Benchmark Committee and following their instructions.

 To test your MLCube validity with the benchmark, first run `medperf benchmark ls` to identify the benchmark's server UID.
 In our case, it is going to be `1`.

 Next, locate the MLCube.
 Unless you implemented your own MLCube, the MLCube we will be using is `medperf_tutorial/xrv_densenet/mlcube/mlcube.yaml`.

-Now run the compatibility test:
+After that, run the compatibility test:

 ```bash
 medperf test run \